yuxuanwu17/INT301_Assessment2/README.md

 ### RBF_training_kmeans.m

 	- Input: data, labels, number of clusters to be determined by kmeans
-	- sigma ($ \sigma $) is determined by the longest Euclidean distance between two clusters
+	- sigma ($ \sigma $) is determined by the mean Euclidean distance between two clusters
 	- k weight matrix is calculated by the radbas(distance of samples between clusters' centers/2*sigma^2)
 	- W weights is calculated by the pesudo inverse of (k'*k)*k'*labels